MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-gateway-server.md

 There are three major things that we need to have ready and in place before proceeding with the gateway role installation in a standard scenario:

 1. Certificates need to be generated for the gateway and management server(s) and installed into the certificate stores.
-    1. If the gateway and client servers are being used in a Workgroup scenario, then the clients also need certificates.
+    - If the gateway and client servers are being used in a Workgroup scenario, then the clients also need certificates.
 1. The intended gateway server needs to be "Approved" to be a gateway within the management group before installation.
 1. Port 5723 must be opened between the gateway and management server as defined in the guide here: [Configuring a Firewall for Operations Manager](plan-security-config-firewall.md)

-### Certificates and Name Resolution
+### Certificates and Name resolution

 1. Deployment of gateway servers in domains without a two-way transitive trust, or in a workgroup, requires the use of certificates for authentication.
 The primary and failover management servers need one in addition to the gateway that is connecting to them.
 These certificates can come from a Microsoft Certificate Services CA, or a third-party CA, if configured correctly for Operations Manager.
 If you need assistance with creating these certificates, use the guide here: [Obtain a certificate for use with Windows Servers and System Center Operations Manager](obtain-certificate-windows-server-and-operations-manager.md)